en

 Good vibes all night long.
 Image via New Jack NAGOYA

-Club Mago is one of the night clubs in Nagoya with a high-quality sound system.
+Club Mago is one of the nightclubs in Nagoya with a high-quality sound system.
 Club Mago has two dance halls, Mago and Live & Lounge Vio.

-Mago hall focuses mainly on techno and house music, while Live & Lounge Vio offers live dance and music.
+Mago Hall focuses mainly on techno and house music, while Live & Lounge Vio offers live dance and music.

 Club Mago (クラブマーゴ)